 - And because Johnny’s small privileges might still be sufficient to do harm, organizations minimize the risk of involuntary data leakage through perimeter protections (DLP, EPP, firewalls, etc.) and encryption.

-Ansel is not used by a third-party: he, himself, wishes to harm his company.
+Ansel is not used by a third party: he wishes to harm his own company.
 Ansel will intentionally exploit his rights over resources to steal secrets and/or destroy company assets.

 In general, the hygiene and compliance tactics that applied to Johnny are still valid for Ansel.
 It should be noted, however, that against an intentional attack, perimeter protections are mostly ineffective and will only, at best, prove useful for post-incident investigations.

-Janet is a legit user with no bad intentions, but whose account has been hacked by a third-party.
-In that context, ‘her motives’ refers to the wide range of motives that usually animate hackers: state-sponsored espionage or sabotage, financial gains, ideological sabotage, etc. Organizations should expect Janet to be technically capable of exploiting IT weaknesses and vulnerabilities to gain access to resources that don’t belong to her.
+Janet is a legit user with no bad intentions, but whose account has been hacked by a third party.
+In that context, “her motives” refer to the wide range of motives that usually animate hackers: state-sponsored espionage or sabotage, financial gains, ideological sabotage, and so on.
+Organizations should expect Janet to be technically capable of exploiting IT weaknesses and vulnerabilities to gain access to resources that don’t belong to her.

 The defense tactics effective against Esther are the fusion of all those previously mentioned.
 In her particular case, organizations may also want to consider the following: